Alberta family lawyer offering a simpler, friendlier way to divorce

 OH&S Legal Update: Coroner’s request recommends new restrictions for cellphones at construction projects

+A recent coroner’s request has addressed the important issue of the hazard of cellphone use at construction projects in Ontario.
 We have been involved in numerous workplace investigations and prosecutions where a workplace injury or fatality was linked to the inappropriate or dangerous use of cellphones.
+This latest case where a coroner’s jury made some […]

 Continue Reading